Reena Saini Updated On: 02 Apr, 2019 14:37 IST

 Get Law School Admission Test - India Papers For Free

-The LSAT India 2019 Result will be announced on 1st June 2019.
+The LSAT India 2019 Result will be announced in the month of June 2019.
 The LSAT India result is prepared on the basis of candidates' overall performance and it indicates their position against other candidates.
 More than 80 law schools participate in LSAT India for admission to their LLB and LLM programmes.
 Candidates must remember that the LSAT India result 2019 will be valid for one year only and will be accepted by the law schools located in India.

 The LSAT 2019 scorecard will be accessible for 2 months from the date of declaration of results and after that, the request cannot be made.
 The LSAT scorecard will not be sent via email or post/courier.

 LSAT India exam scores will be announced on the percentile basis.
 This means that LSAT India 2019 exam result will be announced in such a way that the performance of each candidate can be compared to others within his/her candidate group (BA.LLB programme or LL.B./ LL.M.
 Programme).
 A candidate's score cannot be compared to other candidate groups because they are based on group performance.